Hunter Schafer

-Hunter Schafer (born December 31, 1998) is an American actress, model and activist.
-Born in Trenton, New Jersey, and raised in Raleigh, North Carolina, she came to public attention after joining a 2016 lawsuit against North Carolina's Public Facilities Privacy & Security Act, a so-called "bathroom bill" which prevented transgender people from using public bathrooms corresponding to their gender identity.
-For her activism, she was named to Teen Vogues "21 under 21" list in 2017.
+Hunter Schafer (born December 31, 1998) is an American actress, model, and artist.
+Born in New Jersey and raised in North Carolina, she came to public attention after joining a 2016 lawsuit against North Carolina's Public Facilities Privacy & Security Act, a later-repealed "bathroom bill" which prevented transgender people such as herself from using public bathrooms corresponding to their gender identity.
+For her activism, she was named in Teen Vogues "21 Under 21" list in 2017.